webplatform/docs/tutorials/using_css_multiple_background/index.md

 And finally if you wish to know it: yes you can use multiple backgrounds in you Windows 8 metro style apps built with html and javascript. p.s.
-Check also this phenomenal [http://designfestival.com/the-cicada-principle-and-why-it-matters-to-web-designers/|article about the Cicada Principle] by Alex Walker.
+Check also this phenomenal [http://designfestival.com/the-cicada-principle-and-why-it-matters-to-web-designers/ article about the Cicada Principle] by Alex Walker.

 Note
-CSS properties discussed in this article are defined in the [http://www.w3.org/TR/css3-background/|CSS3 Backgrounds and Borders module], which is currently in the Candidate Recommendation status.
+CSS properties discussed in this article are defined in the [http://www.w3.org/TR/css3-background/ CSS3 Backgrounds and Borders module], which is currently in the Candidate Recommendation status.

 About the Author
 Konstantin Kichinsky is a developer evangelist focusing on HTML5 and CSS3 web development at Microsoft.
 Tweet him @kichinsky or read his blog.